chef/chef-web-docs/chef_master/source/compliance.rst

    :width: 600px
    :align: center

-.. note:: To install the Chef Compliance server in a standalone configuration, `read this topic <https://docs.chef.io/install_compliance.html>`__.
+.. note:: To install the Chef Compliance server in a standalone configuration, :doc:`read this topic </install_compliance>`.

 Compliance Profiles
 -----------------------------------------------------